c4ristian/collatz/readme.md

 ## What is it?
 The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is an unsolved number theory problem.
 This Python library provides tools to analyse it from different perspectives.
-The most important results achieved with this library have been published in different papers [[koch]](https://doi.org/10.34646/thn/ohmdok-620), [[sultanow]](https://doi.org/10.25932/publishup-44325).
+The key results of this library have been published in different papers [[koch]](https://doi.org/10.34646/thn/ohmdok-620), [[sultanow]](https://doi.org/10.25932/publishup-44325).

 ## Main Features